 Finally, Sightsavers Ireland will continue to apply the highest standards of Governance and Compliance throughout the organisation.
 This will be accomplished through the leadership of the Sightsavers Ireland Board of Directors working closely with the management team.
-Oversight of financial planning and management will be monitored by the Finance and Audit Committee (FAC) while oversight of the Irish Aid Program Grant II (PGII) will be maintained by the Sightsavers Irish Aid Programme Board (SIAPB), which was established to ensure effective governance oversight of the PGII grant agreement.
+Oversight of financial planning and management will be monitored by the Finance and Audit Committee (FAC) while oversight of the new Irish Aid ICSP Grant (ICSP) will be maintained by the Sightsavers Irish Aid Programme Board (SIAPB), which was established to ensure effective governance oversight of the PGII grant agreement and will continue this oversight into the ICSP Grant.